Tjarn/Tjarn/README.md

 - and found that it looks interesting.
 - 💞️ I’m looking to collaborate on ??
 Too soon to tell.
 I'll update when it changes
 - 📫 How to reach me:  morganh@wavecable.com  It may take time, I keep forgetting to check email.
+- If necessary, you might try the plain old snail mail:
+- Morgan Hall
+- 5353 SW Kruse Rd.
+- Wilsonville, Or, 97070

 <!---
 Tjarn/Tjarn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.